 Recipients of Health Disparities Research Projects are selected by the Program in Health Disparities Research with input from the University of Minnesota’s Office for Business & Community Economic Development.

-- To apply for a CHI Research Grant and for more information, please call the Office for Business & Community Economic Development at 612-624-0530 or visit the Program in Health Disparities Research.
+To apply for a CHI Research Grant and for more information, please call the Office for Business & Community Economic Development at 612-624-0530 or vist the PHDR Pilot Grant page.